suyashjoshi/Twitter-API-v2-sample-code/README.md

 ```

 ## Java environment set up
-Make sure you have Oracle JDK/OpenJDK version 8.0 or above isntalled on your machine, otherwise on mac you if you use Homebrew, you can install a Java runtime using:
+Make sure you have Oracle JDK/OpenJDK version 8.0 or above installed on your machine, otherwise on mac you if you use Homebrew, you can install a Java runtime using:

 ```bash
 brew cask install java